 According to SFU Library

-Scholarly journal can also be called academic journal or very often peer-reviewed journal that includes original research articles, written by researchers and experts in a particular academic discipline.
+A scholarly journal can also be called an academic journal or very often peer-reviewed journal that includes original research articles, written by researchers and experts in a particular academic discipline.

-There is one common point in all these definitions; being peer-reviewed that shows the importaance of this concept in publishing academic or scholarly journals.
-But now it is defenitely understood that for having appropriate peer-reviewing process some other thing must be observed; controling the money and charges.
-May be it is because of this that some researchers in the journalism believe that the scholarly journal is that the participating staffs (authors and reviewers) in its content production do not earn money from or paid for.
+There is one common point in all these definitions; being peer-reviewed which shows the importance of this concept in publishing academic or scholarly journals.
+But now it is definitely understood that for having appropriate peer-reviewing process some other thing must be observed; controlling the money and charges.
+Maybe it is because of this that some researchers in journalism believe that the scholarly journal is that the participating staffs (authors and reviewers) in its content production do not earn money from or paid for.
 As the concept of conflict of interests emerges in recent 2 decades, the appropriateness of this definition becomes more glorious.
 As money flow can deviate the peer-reviewing process and also the independence of journal editors (2 main criteria of ASP manifest), it is of our great commitments to care about it in all parts of scholarly publishing by referring to international standards and statements.